 Jute is the most important cash crop of the zone grown during the pre-kharif to kharif season.
 The area under under jute cultivation is decreasing day by day due to uncertainty of jute prices and choice before the farmers to grow some other more remunerative crops.
 Survey work was conducted at research field at UBKV and other two villages viz., village - Dharmobarakutti, G.P.
 Dhandinguri and village - Chandanchura, G.P.
 Madhupur to study the pest problems of jute.
 The yellow mite, Polyphagotarsonemuslatus (Banks) and the semilooper, AnomissabuliferaGuenee has been found as the major pest of jute in this zone.
-The yellow mite infestation (no. of mite/cm area of second unfold leaf) was maximum at 55 DAS with 25.62 and 24.89, at UBKV Research plot and at village Dharmobarakutti, respectively.
-In case of village Chandanchura, the highest infestation of yellow mite was observed at early stage of crop growth i.e. 42 DAS with25.25 mites/cm of second unfold leaf.
-The highest infestation at 55 DAS and minimum infestation was observed at village Dharmobarakutti, with 7.69 % at 55 DAS (Pal et al., 2015).
+The yellow mite infestation (no. of mite/cm2 area of second unfold leaf) was maximum at 55 DAS with 25.62 and 24.89, at UBKV Research plot and at village Dharmobarakutti, respectively.
+In case of village Chandanchura, the highest infestation of yellow mite was observed at early stage of crop growth i.e. 42 DAS with25.25 mites/cm2 of second unfold leaf.
+The highest infestation of semilooper was noticed at village Chandanchura with more than twenty percent of infestation at 55 DAS and minimum infestation was observed at village Dharmobarakutti, with 7.69 % at 55 DAS (Pal et al., 2015).